Fixing a Leaky Garbage Disposal

 - Fissures in the garbage disposal body

-Some disposals are linked to the dishwasher, which provides self-cleaning.
-This location commonly experiences leaks as well.
+Some disposals are linked to the dishwasher, which enables self-cleaning.
+This location often experiences leaks as well.

 These problems can be taken care of except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to replace your garbage disposal.

-It can take a DIYer a lot of time to find and finish simple repairs, so include that in the cost when deciding to tackle the problem by yourself.
+It can take a DIYer an entire afternoon to find and complete simple repairs, so include that in the cost when deciding to tackle the problem by yourself.

-Having an Expert technician like one from Eveready Service Experts Heating & Air Conditioning diagnose and fix the problem can help find other components that may be about to go out.
-That way, you won’t end up repairing the same disposal two weeks later.
+Having a skilled technician like one from Eveready Service Experts diagnose and fix the problem can help find other pieces that may be about to go out.
+That way, you won’t be repairing the same disposal two weeks later.